Kudaes/LOLBITS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 LOLBITS is a C2 framework that uses Microsoft's [Background Intelligent Transfer Service (BITS)](https://docs.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal) to establish the communication channel between the compromised host and the backend.
 The C2 backend is hidden behind an apparently harmless flask web application and it's only accesible when the HTTP requests received by the app contain a valid authentication header.
+Since this tool is meant to be used in highly monitored environments, the following features have implemented in order to avoid EDR and AV detection:

+* Patch of ETW and AMSI.
+* Use of direct syscalls to avoid EDR usermode API hooking.
+* Manual mapping of kernel32.dll and advapi32.dll in combination with DInvoke.
+* Basic Sandbox detection before establishing the communication channel with the C2 backend.
+* Use of BITS in background mode to generate the communication channel without disturbing the user experience.

-**LOLBITS** is composed of 3 main elements:
+Regarding the architecture, **LOLBITS** is composed of 3 main elements:

-* The C# agent that is in charge of executing the commands in the compromised host, sending back the output to the C2 server once the process is done.
+* The C# agent that is in charge of executing the commands in the compromised host, sending back the output to the C2 server once the task is completed.
 * The flask web application that acts as a dispatcher.
 This element is the one that allows to hide the C2 infrastructure behind a harmless website at the same time that supplies the new commands to the agent when an authenticated request is received.
 * The C2 console, used to control the agent.